 - Easy to digest: Unlike many grains, legumes and nuts, hemp contains no enzyme inhibitors, and the seeds do not need to be soaked or sprouted before being consumed in order to get their full nutritional benefit.

 - Essential Amino Acids: Our bodies consist of about 75% protein, and amino acids are the building blocks of protein.
 Essential amino acids are those which our bodies are not capable of making and which must come from our food.
-Hemp seeds contain all of the essential amino acids, and significant quantities of non-essential amino acids that are also nutritionally important.
+Hemp seeds contain all 10 of the essential amino acids including those that children require, and significant quantities of non-essential amino acids that are also nutritionally important.